elkhanzada/movie-recommendation-app/README.md

 <img src="https://render.githubusercontent.com/render/math?math=WR%20=\frac{(v*R%20%2B%20m*C)}{(v%2Bm)}" width="150" height="150">

 Where ```v``` is the number of votes for the movie, ```m``` is minimum votes required to be listed in the Top 10, ```R``` is the average for the movie as a decimal number from 0 to 5 and ```C``` is the average rating of all movies grouped by genre and user data.
 The minimum number of votes for the movie is chosen to be 10 and the minimum weighted rating (```WR```) is 3.0.
-If we are unable to find people with given user data, we go one level down to ignore one of the inputs.
+If we are unable to find people with given user data or the number of movies are less than 10, we firstly print them, and we go one level down to ignore one of the inputs to make it 10.
 We have following levels.
 Smaller number means higher priority.
 1. Gender, Age, Occupation
 2. Gender, Age, <del>Occupation</del>
 3. <del>Gender</del>, Age, Occupation